Racism In real-time : Course Outline

 Denial of the BIPOC’s reality: Working with your internal defenses that arise when you feel accused of racism, (unconscious or otherwise).
 We will also explore how the BIPOC’s reality gets distorted, softened, changed, or denied to fit in with the white reality that dominates our society.

-How to address racism in the therapy room/other clinical settings: Looking at how your clients/patients of BIPOC experience you as a white therapist/nurse/psychiatrist etc. How your whiteness responds to their colour.
+How to address racism in the here and now: Looking at how your clients, students, work colleagues and/or family members of BIPOC experience you as a white therapist, professor, boss etc. How your whiteness responds to their colour.
 Encouraging a more open acknowledgment and exploration of what this means and how it affects your relationship together.